 Meanwhile Iraq had described the UNSC resolutions iniquitous and unjust.
-As a further step acting under chapter VII of the Charter of the United Nations the UNSC passed the resolution 661 (on 6 August 1990) imposing trade embargo Iraq and called upon the member states to cooperate with the Security Council committee of the to fulfil the implementation of the provisions laid down in the resolution.8 USA and other Western countries quickly responded to the UNSC call and vowed to implement the resolutions in letter Immediately a Multinational Force (MNF) leadership of USA, consisting mainly of under the countries.
+7 As a further step acting under chapter VII of the Charter of the United Nations the UNSC passed the resolution 661 (on 6 August 1990) imposing trade embargo Iraq and called upon the member states to cooperate with the committee of the Security Council to fulfil the implementation of the provisions laid down in the resolution.8 USA and other Western countries quickly responded to the UNSC call and vowed to implement the resolutions in letter Immediately a Multinational Force (MNF) was under the leadership of USA, consisting mainly of countries.
 In the following months the strength of increased to 28 as many other countries joined in (see Table).

-5. Financial Express (New Delhi), 4 November 1990.
+^{5.} Financial Express (New Delhi), 4 November 1990.

-6. US Information Service (New Delhi), Backgrounder, 9 August 1990.
+^{6.} US Information Service (New Delhi), Backgrounder, 9 August 1990.

-7. K.P.Saksena and C.R.S.Murthy, "The United Nations and the Gulf Crisis", in Abidi and Singh, eds., n.1, p.25.
+^{7.} K.P.Saksena and C.R.S.Murthy, "The United Nations and the Gulf Crisis", in Abidi and Singh, eds., n.1, p.25.

-8. UNSC Resolution 661 (see appendix).
+^{8.} UNSC Resolution 661 (see appendix).